-Cite the playwright first, not the editor of the anthology.
+Cite the playwright first, then the play title in quotes.
 If you cite more than one play from the same collection, create a citation for each play.

 Use the anthology format, but omit the editor.